-An examination of the Terminal by CLF revealed that the Terminal's water-side containment berm has not been maintained and is at substantial risk of failure.
-The land between the berm and the Town River has eroded by at least ten feet since construction.
-The erosion has undermined the containment berm, as evidenced by settling of the upper surface, scalloped ground area, and material loss.
-As a result of the erosion damage, the containment berm is unstable and cannot be relied upon to provide suitable containment let alone protection against storm-related risks of flooding and wave action.
+An examination of the Terminal by CLF several years ago revealed that the Terminal's waterside containment berm has not been maintained and is at substantial risk of failure.
+The land between the berm and the Town River has eroded.
+As a result of the erosion damage, the containment berm is unstable and cannot be relied upon to provide suitable containment, let alone protection against storm-related risks of flooding and wave action.
+If water overtops the containment berm at the Terminal, the water could become contaminated, the tanks could float in the flooded water, and the containment structure(s) could fail.